Organs of the body | Their Locations and Internal Functions

 Lymph nodes

 These are oval-shaped organs lying along the length of the lymph vessels.
-They help filtrate lymph, destroy cell debris, and proliferation of T and B-lymphocytes.
+They help filtrate lymph, destroy cell debris, and increase T and B-lymphocytes.

 Lymph vessels